Ornstein–Uhlenbeck operator: Definition of the operator

-The Ornstein–Uhlenbeck operator for a separable Banach space
+For separable Banach spaces

 Consider now an abstract Wiener space E with Cameron-Martin Hilbert space H and Wiener measure γ.
 Let D denote the Malliavin derivative.
 The Malliavin derivative D is an unbounded operator from L2(E, γ; R) into L2(E, γ; H) – in some sense, it measures "how random" a function on E is.
 The domain of D is not the whole of L2(E, γ; R), but is a dense linear subspace, the Watanabe-Sobolev space, often denoted by $\mathbb{D}^{1,2}$ (once differentiable in the sense of Malliavin, with derivative in L2).